-What you’ll need to calculate your home equity shouldn’t be difficult to get.
-You’ll need an estimate of your home’s current value and a list of any/all outstanding mortgages (this includes HELOC’s) and liens (i.e. Revenue Canada debt) registered against your property.
-If you’re unsure if you have a lien, a title search can be conducted to find out.
+What you’ll need to calculate your home equity isn’t difficult to get.
+You’ll need an estimate of the appraised value of your home and a list of any and all outstanding mortgage loans (this includes HELOC’s).
+Being that we are just trying to determine how much you are elligible to borrow, you won’t need to know your mortgage rates or mortgage payments just yet.
+Additionally, you’ll need to include any liens (i.e. Revenue Canada debt) registered against your property.
+And, If you’re unsure if you have a lien, a title search can be conducted to find out.

 Our easy home equity calculation tool does the math for you.
-Simply input you home’s estimated value followed by each mortgage/lien and you’ll see how much equity you have in your home.
+Simply input you home’s estimated value followed by each mortgage/lien and we will calculate how much equity you have in your home.

-If you have been turned away by your bank, rest assured that our home equity loan approval will be based on the amount of equity in your home – not income or your credit score.
-Don’t worry if you have a poor credit score, past bankruptcy or consumer proposal.
+Our online home equity loan approvals are based on the amount of equity in your home – not your income or credit score.
+Similarly, you need not worry if you have a past bankruptcy or consumer proposal.

-Our home equity loans don’t rely on credit and income.
+To sum up, the only major criteria lenders look at is the amount of equity you have.
 Qualifying is equity-based which means bad credit can’t hold you back if you’ve got equity.
-We can even help you improve bad credit with a home equity loan to consolidate high interest debt.
+We can even help you improve your bad credit rating with a home equity loan to consolidate high interest debt.